SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 "You are so right.
 It's a lot of work to do all the planning, and you are invited to my next party!"

+> Now let me take a moment to give you the praise I think you deserve.

+"Okay, thank you."

 > Despite us never meeting, you've affected my life in ways you probably would never expect.
 You give me and many others hope by showing them the value of laughter and friendship.
 You inspire me to be better and to be myself in all aspect of life.

-*Aww, that just fills my heart with joy.*
+"Aww, that just fills my heart with joy."

 > Your personality radiates happiness to all around you.
 Your willingness to help your friends and desire to make them smile is admirable.
 I don't think I could stop smiling if we were in the same room.

+"I would be smiling too.
+I'd love to meet you!"

-In my humble opinion, you are the best.
+> In my humble opinion, you are the best.
 I love everything about you.
 From your smile to the cute way you bounce around instead of trotting like a normal pony.
 You are uniquely you, and I love that about you.

+"Aww, thank you!"

-I know some would dismiss you as too random or chaotic, but that's what makes you so special.
+> I know some would dismiss you as too random or chaotic, but that's what makes you so special.
 With Pinkie Pie, anything is possible and more than likely, also fun.

+"I try to just be me and do my best."

-I would also like to compliment your beauty.
+> I would also like to compliment your beauty.
 You are so very beautiful, and cute, and adorable, and, and, and.
 I love you.
 If I got the chance, I would hug you.
 I just don't know if I would have the will to let go afterwards.

-Despite this being the first bit of communication we've had, I've talked your ear off on countless nights that you never heard.
-The foremost reason I love you is this: you were there for me every time I needed you, even if you never knew it.

-I have a plush of you.
-And for at least a decade almost every night I've cuddled this plush of you and talked to you like you were my best friend.
-You've been a part of my life for the best and worst of times, and I am truly grateful for that, thank you.
+"I bet you're cute and pretty too!
+I wouldn't mind if the hug lasted longer than normal."

+>

+""

 > Love,
 > Silk Rose